oz-mollerstuen/currency-exchanger/README.md

 npm install html-loader@1.3.2 --save-dev((install for webpack for images)

-Installing all packages with $ npm install.
+Install all packages with $ npm install.
-Building the project using webpack with $ npm run build Starting a development server with $ npm run start Linting JS files in the src folder with $ npm run lint Running tests with Jest using $ npm run test
+Build the project using webpack with $ npm run build Start a development server with $ npm run start